 In 2021, computer skills are a must for everyone.
 Learning how to use your MacBook can make your life substantially easier.
-That’s why we’re going back to basics to help you develop your computer literacy.
+That’s why we’re going back to basics to help you develop your computer literacy with Apple Computer Skills.

 - Converting a PDF to Word